ianclemence/bb-strategy/README.md

 - `rsiLowerLevel` (default: `35`): The oversold level of the RSI indicator.
 - `rsiUpperLevel` (default: `65`): The overbought level of the RSI indicator.

-## Functions

-The following custom functions are used in the algorithm:

-- `CheckIfOpenOrdersByMagicNB(magicNB)`: Checks if there are any open orders with the specified `magicNB`.
-- `OptimalLotSize(riskPerTrade,entryPrice,stopLossPrice)`: Calculates the optimal lot size for a trade based on the `riskPerTrade`, `entryPrice`, and `stopLossPrice`.

 ## Initialization and Deinitialization Functions

 The algorithm uses the following initialization and deinitialization functions: